cloudmesh-community/hid-sp18-705/project-report/report.md

 =============

 Findings are presented from an initial exploration of BigchainDB as a blockchain database solution for a shared library catalog.
-It provides an overview of the BigchainDB architecture and data model and probes some of BigchainDB's features and functionality.
-It includes a preliminary analysis of library metadata standards and requirements and examines whether they can be accommodated using BigchainDB.
+An overview of the BigchainDB architecture and data model and is provided, and some of BigchainDB's features and functionality are probed.
+A preliminary analysis of library metadata standards and requirements is included, and the question of whether they can be accommodated using BigchainDB is examined.

 BigchainDB
 ==========